JonathanGun/JonathanGun/README.md

 ## 💬 Introduction

-I'm [Jonathan Yudi Gunawan](https://jonathangun.github.io/), currently on a learning journey on ITB as an Informatics Engineering undergraduate of year 2018.
+I'm [Jonathan Yudi Gunawan](https://jonathangun.github.io/), currently landed in GoTo Financial as a Infrastructure Engineering.
+It is such a blessing to work here.
+I was a graduate from ITB as an Informatics Engineering on 2022.
 I love computer science and software engineering topics.
 Get in touch with me!

 ## 🌱 Featured Projects

 | Project | Short Description | Language and Stack Used |
 |---------|-------------------|-------------------------|
 |🧩 [Masyu Solver](https://github.com/JonathanGun/masyu-solver)                                       | Puzzle Solver         | Pure Python              |